matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/contract-verification.md

 When your smart contract is deployed on zkSync and verified on the block explorer, users can check the verified source code and interact with it.

 ## Verifying Contracts Using the zkSync Block Explorer

-You can verify your contract so that zkSync can convert it all into a format that is readable by everyone.
-It is beneficial if you want to make the most of our zkEVM Debugger capabilities.

 To get started click the **Tools** tab in the top header, a dropdown will pop up and select **Smart Contract Verification**,  after which you will be shown the following screen: